 EFT is one of my very favorite energy flow techniques.
 It is flexible, can be tried for just about everything, and quite frankly, it works!

 I am often amazed at how free it can make you feel, often in only one session.
 It's a relief to feel freed of emotional garbage.
 I know from my own experience that using EFT Tapping consistently for myself has helped me release the stress and energetic disruption around situations that trouble me for years.
 As my energetic patterns were brought into balance and harmony, feelings of deep inner peace replaced my negative feelings and stress.

 It's a total joy for me to also help others move from tears to laughter as they experience a balancing of their energy fields.
 I love to hear them say,

 "I can't believe I'm laughing about this!"

-The Emotional Freedom Technique was created by Gary Craig as a way to simplify the very effective, but complicated Thought Field Therapy and make it accessible to all.
+The Emotional Freedom Technique was created by Gary Craig as a way to simplify the effective, but complicated Thought Field Therapy developed by Roger Callahan, and make it accessible to all.